Staying Inside the Sales Bubble

 I talk a lot about the sense of control you have in sales when you are able to understand easily why a potential client didn’t work with you.
 If you’re in a 7 Steps to Yes! sales conversation, you’re leading that client through step 3 (explore the problem), step 4 (testing commitment), step 5 (the compelling solution), through step 6 where you present your offer, you state the price, and then you invite them to go ahead (step 7).

-When this happens to me, I think, “Okay, I have a pretty good feeling, at this point, that this person isn’t really as serious as I thought they were at the beginning.”
+When this happens to me, I think, “Okay, I have a pretty good feeling, at this point, that this person isn’t really as serious as I thought they were.”
 I already have a very good indication that they are not serious, so I’m less likely to feel upset or confused or wonder what I did wrong when they don’t decide to go ahead.

 The best way to keep the client in the sale bubble is to build your rapport in step 2, finding some common ground but not letting the conversation drift off too much.
 Then once you get into step 3 and beyond, don’t say anything or ask any questions that are unrelated to the sales conversation itself that would take their attention and focus away from the decision and onto something else.

 I hope you’ve found this useful.
 Do you recognise that you’ve been allowing your client to wander off from the sales bubble – or even that you’ve been guilty of taking them out of it yourself, maybe in your eagerness to build rapport and connection, or even because it helps you to feel more comfortable?

 And, as always, please do type in your comments below and share your thoughts – you know I always love to hear from you.